Training and events

 We can come to you

-In addition to our London-based training days, ARC can deliver each of our days in-house at your hospital, or provide your team with tailored training sessions designed specifically to meet your requirements, with two hour or half day workshops delivered on site.
+In addition to our London-based training days, ARC can deliver each of our days in-house at your hospital, or provide your team with tailored training sessions designed specifically to meet your requirements, with full-day or half-day workshops delivered on site.
 If you would like to find out more about how ARC can offer a training programme to meet your team’s needs, email us on info@arc-uk.org or call 0207 713 7356.

-All ARC training days are £95 per person.
+All ARC London-based training days are £115 per person.

 Please note: Our Day 1 and 2 training days are not recommended for those who have not yet begun their studies.
 The training is aimed at healthcare professionals already working in antenatal care, or students who have been studying for at least two years.